skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

 -s, --start `ADDR`
   Start disassembling at this address; the default start address is 16384.
+  `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -t, --text
   Show ASCII text in the comment fields of the disassembly.